• Art magazine

 Is erotic art the same as pornography?

-Erotic art differs from pornography, since it usually has an emotional or intellectual relevance and an aesthetic charm.
-While pornography is primarily concerned with sexual needs, erotic art aims to transport beauty and human experiences.
+Erotic art differs from pornography in that it usually has emotional or intellectual relevance and aesthetic appeal.
+While pornography primarily focusses on sexual gratification, erotic art aims to convey beauty and human experiences.

 What techniques are used?

-The various techniques that artists rely on erotic representations include oil painting, watercolor, acrylic and mixing technique.
-Printing processes are also used in erotic art, including the screen printing, which we usually associated with pop art.
+Among the various techniques that artists use for erotic representations are oil painting, watercolour, acrylic, and mixed media.
+In erotic art, printing techniques are also used, including screen printing, which we usually associate with pop art.

-In photography, both nude portraits and stylized and abstract images are created.
+In photography, both nude portraits and stylised and abstract images are created.

 What techniques are used in erotic painting?

-Artists use various techniques such as oil painting, watercolor, acrylic and mixing techniques.
+Artists use various techniques such as oil painting, watercolour, acrylic, and mixed media.
 Printing techniques such as screen printing, known from pop art, are also used in erotic art.

 Who are famous artists of erotic painting?